Take a Look in the Mirror: Composition and music

 Take a Look in the Mirror marks Korn's attempt to return to a more aggressive sound as featured on their earlier albums, with guitarists Brian "Head" Welch and James "Munky" Shaffer mostly utilizing thick, heavy distortion and the occasional clean tones for contrast.
-The album features strong elements of nu metal and has the aggressive sounds featured on their early work, as well as a reworked and re-recorded version of the track "Alive", which had previously only been released on the band's first demo, Neidermayer's Mind.
-Also of note is the song "Play Me" which features rapper Nas, making Take a Look in the Mirror the first Korn album since Follow the Leader to feature such a collaboration.
-Furthermore, Davis plays bagpipes on "Let's Do This Now", marking the return of a tradition that has, to date, only been absent on Untouchables.
+A nu metal and alternative metal album, it has the aggressive sounds featured on their early work, as well as a reworked and rerecorded version of "Alive", which had previously only been released on the band's first demo, Neidermayer's Mind (1993).
+Also of note is the song "Play Me" which features rapper Nas.

 Around this period, guitarist Head was heavily addicted to drugs such as meth.
 He said "2003 is when I started using speed every day.
 I [also] got hooked on meth and in order to get up and function, even play a show, I had to snort lines, you know.
 And I told myself, 'I'll do this tour, I'll do this Ozzfest, and I'll do meth the whole time and I'll go home and check into a rehab.'
 And it scared me, you know, 'cause I was like coming every month I would tell myself, 'I'm gonna stop this tour,' and I wouldn't be able to do it.
 Like a fear would come over me.
 I was just trapped."
 Regarding the issues facing the band during the recording, guitarist James "Munky" Shaffer recalled "We weren't in the best space.
 The songs weren't flowing and the creativity was a bit muted from these personal dramas each of us had."
 He also claimed the album was a forced effort.